paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 We've evolved along the way and now have an accepted meeting etiquette.
 Video calls are also used much more than before to try and add that personal element.

-**Takeaways** - This has been a difficult one.
+**Takeaway** - This has been a difficult one.
 We all need to stay in touch and it's went from few meetings to lots of meetings due to the pandemic.
 It's now starting to calm down which is great.
 A good suggestion is to look at how you can do async communication more.
 Always think, do you need that extra meeting?
 Could I just have a group chat instead?

 ## Focus